elastic/beats/libbeat/outputs/shipper/README.md

 Setting `bulk_max_size` to values less than or equal to 0 disables the splitting of batches.
 When splitting is disabled, the queue decides on the number of events to be contained in a batch.

+### `backoff.init`

+The number of seconds to wait before trying to republish to Kafka after a network error.
+After waiting `backoff.init` seconds, {beatname_uc}
+tries to republish.
+If the attempt fails, the backoff timer is increased exponentially up to `backoff.max`.
+After a successful publish, the backoff timer is reset.
+The default is 1s.

+### `backoff.max`

+The maximum number of seconds to wait before attempting to republish to Kafka after a network error.
+The default is 60s.